islandirie/cheatsheets/vim.md

 - `k` - Move up
 - `l` - Move right
 - `w` - Move to the beginning of the next word
+- `e` - Move to the end of the next word
 - `b` - Move to the beginning of the previous word
 - `0` - Move to the beginning of the line
 - `$` - Move to the end of the line